 - Sales Forecasting Research: The Art and Science of Sales Forecasting

 Today, Steve is a lifetime student of the human nature of customer behavior.
-When not working with his clients, he teaches sales strategy at the University of Southern California Marshall Business School MBA Program.
-In 2012 he was awarded the USC Marshall Golden Apple Teaching Award presented to the professor who has had the greatest impact on their students as voted by the members of the graduating class.
+When not working with his clients, he teaches sales strategy at the University of Southern California Marshall Business School MBA Program. he is the proud recipient of the USC Marshall Golden Apple Teaching Award presented to the professor who has had the greatest impact on their students as voted by the members of the graduating class.
 He previously taught at the University of California Berkeley, Haas Business School MBA Program.

 The "Heavy Hitter" Sales Philosophy